DillK/exercises/math-potw2/README.md

 # Overview
-<strong>(⊙_⊙)？</strong>
+**(⊙_⊙)**

-<b>WOW!</b> You kids are seriously this smart?!
+**WOW!** You kids are seriously this smart?!
 I can't believe you are already being taught advanced combinatorics.
 I didn't start doing these kinds of questions until taking discrete mathematics in university!
 You kids should be so proud!
 You're making the rest of us parents look silly.

 I'm going to write a little guide for us small brain parents about how I was able to solve your homework.